meek0/clin-portal-forms/README.md

 ```
 ## POST /assignment

-Assign practitioner roles to a ServiceRequest with analysis profile.
+Assign practitioner roles to a ServiceRequest of analysis type profile.

 ### Body

-Backend will check if:
+Backend validations:
-- `analysis_id` is a valid ServiceRequest with analysis profile
+- `analysis_id` is an existing ServiceRequest of analysis type profile.
-- the practitioner roles are valid ad known by FHIR
+- `assignments` are all practitioner roles known by FHIR
-- assignments can be empty
+- `assignments` will fully replaced previous assignments and therefore can be *empty*

 ```json
 {